Where to Stay in Barcelona

 What is the best area to stay in Barcelona?

 Barcelona is surrounded by mountains, and to the east of central Barcelona, right above El Poble Sec, the former lower-class area – today a popular district, Montjuïc, rises with all its attractions.
-On the other side the city is bounded by the mountain Tibidabo featuring an amusement park on the very hilltop.
-Finally, to the east you will reach El Poblenou and the modern Vila Olímpica, constructed for the 1992 Olympic Games.
+On the other side, the city is bounded by the mountain Tibidabo, featuring an amusement park on the hilltop.
+Finally, to the east, you will reach El Poblenou and the modern Vila Olímpica, constructed for the 1992 Olympic Games.

-So how to decide which neighbourhood / where to stay in Barcelona when visiting the Catalan capital – what are the best places, hotels and areas to pick for your visit – whether you are a first-time visitor, travel as a family or are on a budget?
-Below you will find some of our favourite neighbourhoods, areas and places to stay in Barcelona – described by district.
+So how can you decide which neighbourhood / where to stay in Barcelona when visiting the Catalan capital – what are the best places, hotels and areas to pick for your visit – whether you are a first-time visitor, a family, on a budget, or need to stay before a cruise?
+Below, you will find some of our favourite neighbourhoods, areas and places to stay in Barcelona – described for each district.

-If you want to stay in the midst of the narrow and intricate medieval streets in Barcelona in one of the places strongly dominated by Gothic-style architecture, one of your best options will be the areas to the right of Las Ramblas – where you will find authentic Gothic constructions a bit everywhere.
-The ambience is fabulous here – and so it the acoustics in the squares when you listen to the local musicians playing!
+If you want to stay amid the narrow and intricate medieval streets in Barcelona in one of the places strongly dominated by Gothic-style architecture, one of your best options will be the areas to the right of Las Ramblas – where you will find authentic Gothic constructions a bit everywhere.
+The ambience is fabulous here – and so is the acoustics in the squares when you listen to the local musicians playing!
 Take a stroll on Las Ramblas for people-watching and ‘feel’ the vibe and the Catalan way of life!

 Las Ramblas is the generally crowded plane tree-lined boulevard separating the two neighbourhoods El Raval on the left-hand side and the Barri Gòtic, the Gothic Quarter, on the right-hand side.
-A stroll along Las Ramblas is often entertaining since it is Barcelona’s vibrant and lively pedestrian street featuring both flower sellers and human statues posing for a photo and a few coins.
+A stroll along Las Ramblas is often entertaining since it is Barcelona’s vibrant and lively pedestrian street, where flower sellers and human statues pose for a photo and a few coins.

 Moreover, it is a great neighbourhood to spend half a day just strolling around, visiting a museum, exploring the small shops, enjoying a Catalan meal in one of the numerous restaurants and finally discovering the local nightlife and bars!